 : specifies whether the message is binary or JSON data.
 OPC.UA.PubSub specification defines two possible encodings for the NetworkMessage

-structure and is encoded depending on the selected encoding mapping as defined for the:content-type
+structure and is encoded depending on the selected encoding mapping as defined for the:

 is application/json